sridhar-singhal/Efficient_CNN_MobileNet/README.md

 The **parse.cpp** is a parsing mechanism for prototxt scripts appropriately converted to text files through the help of any json parser.

+## File Organaziation
+main
+|-kernels
+	|- pooling
+		|-pooling_avg.cuh # Library to include for pooling average
+		|-library_test_avgPooling.cu # Example for pooling_avg
+	|-pointwise_Conv
+		|-pointwise_conv.cuh # Library to include for pointwise convolution, do not include if conv3D is included
+		|-library_test_pointwiseConv.cu #Example code
+	|-im2col_gemm
+		|-conv3D.cuh # Library to include for 3D convolution.
+Also contains depthconv, depth conv
+	|-diagonal_refactorization
+		|-depth_conv.cuh #Library to include for depthwise convolution, do not include if conv3D is included.
+		|-library_test_depth_conv.cu #Example code

+|-forward
+	|- forward_pass.cuh # Library for forward pass.
+Architecture can be modified from here
+|-CNN_inferencing
+|-Misc Files #Used by developers to submit codes.

+## GUIDELINES (for develeopers)

+Create Working Directories for each person.
+Remember to pull before you push.
+Alsp remember to commit to your local branch before you pull else you could lose all preogress.
+Else all the collective code could be potentially wiped out.
+I would recommend creating branches and working on them.
+Also, work and commit to your own branches and do not touch the main.

+Work only in your own folder, it is a temporary place for you to work.
+Later everything shall be shifted to final_library with integration.
 ## Misc Links

 Links